elixir-europe/rdmkit/pages/contribute/tool_resource_update.md

 - **Your tasks**
 - **Tool assembly**

-If your contribution aligns with these criteria, follow the steps outlined below to add it to the main YAML file.
+If your contribution aligns with these criteria, follow the steps outlined below to add your entries to the main YAML file.

 ## The main YAML file